kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 At the end of procedure you'll see that all PVCs defined by KubeFlow will be binded to some automatically created PV with the storage class *nfs*.

+Notice that the provisioner will create a directory for each PVC with a unique name related to that PVC inside the root NFS directory.

 ## In case of existing kubeflow installation

-In case you setup Dynamic Provisioning *after* the installation of KubeFlow you can
+In case you setup Dynamic Provisioning *after* the installation of KubeFlow you must change the storage class on your existing unbinded PVCs.

-Se kubeflow è già stato istallato e i PVC sono appesi in attesa del bound, nessun problema: possiamo manualmente editare i PVC e aggiungere la classe *nfs*

-In order to trigger the automatic assigment for Kubeflow's PVCs you need to remove them and then add them again: you cannot modify storageClassName at runtime.
+Unlikely Kubernetes doesn't allow to change storage class of PVCs on the fly.

+To perform this task you need to:
+* download existing PVCs.
+* change in them storage class
+* delete and recreate them in the cluster.

-In order to perform this you can download the three PVCs:
+Download the three PVCs:

 ```shell
 kubectl get pvc/mysql-pv-claim -n kubeflow -o yaml > mysql-pv-claim.yaml